 Little artists get moving with this action filled painting project inspired by Jackson Pollock.

-My son would eat a Popsicle in the backyard every hour of the day if I’d let him.
-Re-purpose all those summer Popsicle sticks and create a sculpture for your wall – or buy clean and new craft sticks for this project and eat frozen treats while you make art together.
+Re-purpose summer Popsicle sticks and create a sculpture for your wall – or buy craft sticks for this project and eat frozen treats while you make art together.

 In this summer-fun outdoor art project, little artists dip their feet in paint then walk and stomp over poster-board to create footprints and blend colors.